The Role of Computer Memory in Data Storage

 Hard drive manufacturing companies take a different route other than binary digits or its subsequent larger units.
 Using a decimal system, manufacturers define the space a particular hard drive comes with.
 You’ll see 1 MB is described as one million bytes, 1 GB as one billion bytes, etc. So, you can now easily understand why there’s always a difference in the numeric expressions of the capacity of a hard drive in the particular of the manufacturer and the system of your computer.

 For example, a 10GB HDD based on a decimal system stores technically 10,000,000,000 bytes The binary system of a computer, in terms of the way it’s defined, should say that the capacity is 10,737,418,240 bytes.
 But, the computer acknowledges only 9.31 GB instead of 10 GB.
 A beginner would easily call it a sign of malfunction which is not.
-The only thing that happens here is the different angles the memory is defined.
+The only thing that changes is how different angles define the memory.

 A Table Showing the Computer Memory Assessment